InfoVisEscapeRoom/steampunk-escape-room/README.txt

-Steampunk Mystery Lab - Escape room - Website
+#Steampunk Mystery Lab - Escape room - Website
-General information
+##General information
 Project name: Steampunk Escape Room
 Location: GitHub repository — InfoVisEscapeRoom/steampunk-escape-room
 Type: Static website
 Languages: HTML, CSS, JavaScript.
-39
-Purpose of the website
+##Purpose of the website
 The website is designed to showcase a steampunk-style escape room project and provide all the necessary information about it.
 It presents the concept of the quest, its atmosphere, structure, tasks, and answer verification logic, as well as familiarizes the user with the idea, scenario, and possibilities of the escape room.

-Technologies used
+##Technologies used
 The project was implemented using:
 HTML – page structure
 CSS – styles, design